-Goodog Puppy Preschool in Forestville is for puppies starting between 8 – 14 weeks.
+Goodog Puppy Preschool for socialisation and training in Forestville is for puppies starting between 8 – 14 weeks.

 NSW Health Order info

-The health order and community halls allow indoor training again from 17th June.
-Therefore, this class is in-person at the Forestville Hall.
-Class numbers are still reduced to allow for 4sqm distancing, so please try to attend in-person with only two humans per pup.
-There may be room for some clients to bring a guest, we will try and rotate this where possible.
-If the NSW order restricts indoor activities again, this class will move online.
+The health order and Scout Halls allow indoor training again from 13th June.
+Therefore, this class is in-person at Forestville Hall.
+Class numbers are still reduced to allow for distancing, so please try to attend in-person with only 2 humans per pup.
+There may be room for some clients to bring extra guests, we will try and rotate this where possible.
+If the NSW order restricts indoor activities again, this class will continue online.

 Your trainers are:

 In 2015 Barbara completed her Diploma in Canine Behaviour Science and Technology at the Companion Animal Sciences Institute in Canada.
 Barbara has been involved in dog training for the last 20 years and has completed her Certificate IV in Companion Animal Services with the Delta Society in 2007 and is a professional member of the Delta Institute.

 Barbara is the President of the Pet Professional Guild Australia.
 The Guild promotes force free and humane training for all pets.

 Barbara holds a Master’s Degree in Modern European History and Economics from the University of Berne (Switzerland) and a MBA (Master of Business Administration) from Southern Cross University Australia.
 In addition, Barbara has in-depth experience in adult education and training, having taught high school and university students in Berne, college students in Sydney, as well as middle and top management employees of a large public corporation in Switzerland.
 View Barbara’s and all trainers full profiles in About Us.

 Maz has completed his formal qualification, a Certificate IV in Animal Companion Services through Hanrob Dog Training Academy.
 He has trained multiple of dogs over his life and has been training and caring for dogs since a very young age.